Barnes v. Felix: Case background

-At 2:45 p.m. on April 28, 2016, 24-year-old black man Ashtian Barnes was driving a rented silver Toyota Corolla on the Sam Houston Tollway in Houston, Texas when he was pulled over by Roberto Felix Jr., a traffic enforcement officer from Harris County, due to an unpaid toll connected to the car.
-Barnes did not know about the upaid tolls on the rental car.
+At 2:45 p.m. on April 28, 2016, 24-year-old Black man Ashtian Barnes was driving a rented silver Toyota Corolla on the Sam Houston Tollway in Houston, Texas when he was pulled over by Roberto Felix Jr., a traffic enforcement officer from Harris County, due to an unpaid toll connected to the car.
+Barnes did not know about the unpaid tolls on the rental car.

 When asked, Barnes could not show a driver's license nor proof of insurance.
 He told Felix that it may be in the trunk of the car.
 Barnes opened the trunk without getting out of the car, turned off the car engine and removed the keys from the ignition.
 Felix later claimed to have smelled marijuana, which is illegal for recreational use in Texas.
 No trace of drugs were ever found in the car nor on Barnes.
 After the shooting, a firearm was recovered from the glove compartment of the car.

 Felix ordered Barnes to exit the vehicle and pulled out his gun.
-Barnes opened the driver's side door, without exiting the vehicle, and the car's left blinker turned on.
+Barnes opened the driver's side door, without exiting the vehicle, and the car's ignition turned on.
 Felix pointed his gun at Barnes, shouted "don't fucking move", and stepped onto the car's door sill as it began to move forward with the door still open.
 Felix fired two shots.
 Barnes was pronounced dead at the scene.
 Felix had been a police officer since 2004 and was involved in another fatal shooting in 2007.
 He was not disciplined for Barnes' killing.

 The Houston Police Department, which is separate from the constable's office that employed Felix, and the Harris County District Attorney's Office investigated the shooting.
 On August 31, 2016, a 12-person grand jury declined to bring charges against Felix in the death of Barnes.
 Later that day, a Black Lives Matter protest attended by Barnes' mother and father took place outside the Harris County 180th Criminal Court.
 On that same day, dashcam video of the stop was released.

 Barnes' mother, Janice Hughes Barnes, brought an excessive force claim against Felix on her son's behalf.
 The Fifth Circuit dismissed her claim, citing its "moment-of-threat" doctrine.
 The "moment-of-threat" doctrine evaluates Fourth Amendment violations only within the context of the narrow window when the officer's safety is allegedly threatened, excluding the events that precede it.
 As Texas is within the Fifth Circuit, the District Court and Fifth Circuit Court of Appeals rejected Barnes' excessive force claim under the moment-of-threat doctrine, which limited the court's inquiry to the two second timeframe from when the car began moving with Felix in its door sill to the shooting.
 Both the district court judge and the appeals court had misgivings about the "very narrow approach to deadly force claims".
 Janice Barnes subsequently appealed to the Supreme Court.